BackstagecrewIS/devsite/README.md

   - Imagery

     There are no images used in the site.
-It is simply a set form elements to submit and retrieve data from the database
+It is simply a set form elements to submit and retrieve data from the database The icons used are sourced from [Font Awesome](https://fontawesome.com/)

   - Wireframes